Photo: Keith Montgomery

 This event takes place in the historic Soulsville USA district on College & McLemore.
 Enjoy live music, dance demos, kids activities, food and craft vendors, a rock climbing wall, face painting, and more.

 The Mempho fest at Shelby Farms was a great success.
-Look for it to return some time this October with a line-up and exact date announcement soon.
+Look for it to return some time this October with a line-up announcement soon.

 - October 13th & 14th, 20th & 21st – Mid-South Renaissance Faire – $12 (kids are $5)